-The Floorspace Instagram is a great place to find inspiring vacation rental Instagram accounts.
+Also, check out our Floorspace Instagram which is a great place to find other inspiring vacation rental Instagram accounts.

 Pinterest for Vacation Rentals

-Pinterest is the least ‘social’ of the social media platforms, but it drive a ton of traffic to your website.
+Pinterest is the least ‘social’ of the social media platforms, but when used correctly it can drive a ton of traffic to your website.

-Basically a giant visual search engine, Pinterest is where people go to find all kinds of ideas.
-This includes ideas for travel, vacation planning, and home improvement and interior design.
+Basically a giant visual search engine, Pinterest is where people go to find all kinds of ideas and inspiration.
+This includes ideas for vacation planning, home improvement, and interior design.

 Twitter for Vacation Rentals

 Primarily a current event and news-sharing platform, Twitter is last (and probably least) on our social media list.
 Because it’s not typically a place where people are going to plan a vacation or browse through pretty images, Twitter is generally a much less effective marketing channel for generating bookings than the other platforms we’ve mentioned here.